All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Off with His Head!: She's infamous for decapitating beautiful women and adding their heads to her collection.

-- Red Baron: "Crescent Moon Hunter", due to killing beautiful women for their heads.
+- Red Baron: Her title is "Crescent Moon Hunter", due to killing beautiful women for their heads.

 - Signature Laugh: Her laugh is a lady-like "Murunfuffuffu!"